Large smooth twins from short lattice vectors: Lattice Theory

+with $\R$-linearly independent columns $\bv_1, \ldots, \bv_n$.
 We denote $\rk(\lat) = n$ for the \emph{rank} of the lattice, which coincides with the dimension of its $\R$-linear span.

-The discrete nature of a lattice allows us to define some geometric properties.
-For a lattice $\lat$ the minimal distance between any two distinct lattice points is called its \emph{first minimum}, denoted by $\lambda_1(\lat)$.
+The discrete nature of a lattice allows us to define some geometric properties.~The minimal distance between any two distinct lattice points is called its \emph{first minimum}, denoted by $\lambda_1(\lat)$.
 Equivalently, it equals the length of the shortest non-zero vector:

 Next, we have the (co)volume $\vol(\lat)$ of a lattice which equals the volume of the quotient space $\spa_\R(\lat) / \lat$.
 For any basis $\Bm$ of $\lat$ we have:

 The volume $\vol(\lat)$ of a lattice can be seen as the inverse density of the lattice, i.e., $\vol(\lat)^{-1}$ is roughly the number of lattice vectors per unit volume.
 In a dense enough lattice of rank $n$ there must always be some short non-zero lattice vector, which is quantified by Minkowski's theorem saying that